 It fields shall be grouped in a logical order to allow operator to completely accomplish their tasks without move around the window.

-EntraPass web shall support up to a total of 13 access levels for each card user per global gateway or KT-NCC.
+EntraPass web shall support up to a total of 13 access levels for each card user per Global Gateway or KT-NCC.
 Each access level can have its own expiry date.

-EntraPass web shall support up to a total of five access levels for each card user per site/connection when using the multi-site gateway.
+EntraPass web shall support up to a total of five access levels for each card user per site/connection when using the Multi-Site Gateway.
 This feature shall be available with the KT-400 and KT-1.
 The SMS shall advise the operator if doors are not supported when adding additional access levels (two to five).

 EntraPass web shall allow adding door access exceptions to the cardholder’s list of access rights.

-EntraPass web shall configure every aspect of the card that the EntraPass Workstation offers.
+EntraPass web shall configure every aspect of the card that the EntraPass EntraPass Workstation offers.

 EntraPass web shall allow for operators to manage the user’s go Pass.